 The cleaning metric involved a few components.
 In most cases, one would not need to take the unit apart completely; however, this was remarkably difficult on certain spinners, while others showed themselves to be better designed.

 The Cuisinart CTG-00-SSAS and OXO Good Grips Salad Spinner both received high marks for their easy to clean colanders, as our sponge failed to get caught up on sharp edges.
 The progressive collapsible's colander was also easy to clean, seeing as solid silicone makes up a large part of the colander's wall.
 Certain colanders had sharp edges or flimsy construction, which made them tougher to clean.
-One particular note here is that the OXO models are quite similar in many ways, but our reviewer found the OXO Steel Salad Spinner's colander to be noticeably more flimsy which resulted in a slightly lower score.
+One particular note here is that the OXO models are quite similar in many ways, but our reviewer found the OXO Steel Salad Spinner's colander to be noticeably more flimsy, which resulted in a slightly lower score.

 Both of the OXO models ultimately came out on top here for their similar easy-to-disassemble lids.
 Nothing to unscrew, just pull away the two lid pieces to clean underneath.
-The OVOS 5-Quart Salad Spinner, Cuisinart CTG-00-SSAS, and Mueller 5-Liter Vegetable Washer spinners each had similar plastic screws holding their lids together which were almost as easy to take apart as the OXO models.
+The OVOS 5-Quart Salad Spinner, Cuisinart CTG-00-SSAS, and Mueller 5-Liter Vegetable Washer spinners each had similar plastic screws holding their lids together, which were almost as easy to take apart as the OXO models.
 The Prepworks by Progressive Spinner With Handle has a nut and bolt that make for a secure, but, unfortunately, very difficult to disassemble lid.
-The Westmark German Vegetable Spinner and Brieftons BR-SS-02 models both had lids that our reviewer decided to not remove due to their seeming lack of ability to do so.
+The Westmark German Vegetable Spinner and Brieftons BR-SS-02 models both had lids that our reviewer decided not to remove due to their seeming lack of ability to do so.

 Only one model offered the ability to collapse into a smaller footprint.
 This was the Prepworks by Progressive Collapsible Spinner 3-Quart.
 This option presented itself as a potentially great choice for folks with less cabinet space in their kitchens, or those who may want to bring this kitchen appliance in their RV or camping setup.
 Both the bowl and colander on the Prepworks by Progressive Collapsible Spinner 3-Quart proved to be sturdier than expected.

 Two models, the Cuisinart CTG-00-SSAS and the OVOS 5-Quart Salad Spinner, had a hole in the top of the lid.
 This is a nice feature that allows for more water to be added while spinning.
 The OVOS 5-Quart Salad Spinner has two clips/buckles while the Cuisinart CTG-00-SSAS has one clip/buckle that secures the lid to the bowl.
 This made for both desirable and negative outcomes.
-It's desirable because it means the lid is very secure making for easy spinning without any wobbling, but other models were able to accomplish this without any clips.
+It's desirable because it means the lid is very secure, making for easy spinning without any wobbling, but other models were able to accomplish this without any clips.
 Conversely, it's a negative because it means you have to take extra time to secure the buckles.

 The singular model to have a bowl made out of material other than plastic is the OXO Steel Salad Spinner.
-As the name implies, the bowl is constructed out of durable, and classy, stainless steel.
+As the name implies, the bowl is constructed out of durablei and classy, stainless steel.
 Although it's somewhat subjective, our reviewer found the bowl to be the most attractive for serving purposes.